 In Rwanda there are four ceremonies called out , “ kwita lzina” gorilla naming ceremony, “Umuganda “ public cleaning ceremony , international peace run and the Assumption day( prayer day).

-The diversity of the Rwandan culture has continuously increased the beauty of the nation and also it has been a great interest for the tourists to visit the country.
+The diversity of the Culture in Rwanda has continuously increased the beauty of the nation and also it has been a great interest for the tourists to visit the country.

 Leave a Comment